dmoralestech2/Java-Writings2/Java_Lambda.md

                                             System.out.println("Hi " + name);
                                             System.out.println("How you doin?");
                                         };
+helloGreeter.accept("MJ"); //Hello MJ
+hiGreeter.accept("MJ"); //Hi MJ How you doin? (in another line)
 ```

 Java gives us a new symbol **->** *the arrow* to denote a lambda.
-The left-hand side of the arrow is for your parameters and the right-hand side is for the function body.
+The left-hand side of the arrow is for the parameters and the right-hand side is for the function body.
 If you want to pass multiple parameters to your lambda, enclose it with parenthesis:
 ```
 (name, surname) -> System.out.println("My name is: " + name + " " + surname) ;
 ```

-A good analogy of a lambda is to think of it as a block of code and you can treat as a variable.

 Notice the ```Consumer<String>``` object type?
 Understanding that is the key to understanding lambdas and using it straight away!